Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Orientation:

-+ Promote the development of renewable energy technology using biomass, biogas, and solar energy in heat production in industrial, commercial, and residential areas.
++ Promote the development of renewable energy technology using biomass energy, biogas, and solar energy in heat production in industrial, commercial and residential areas.

-+ Total renewable energy sources for heat and cogeneration power generation in 2030 are about 8.0 - 9.0 million tons of oil equivalent, by 2050 about 17.0 - 19.0 million tons of oil equivalent.
++ Total renewable energy sources for heat production and cogeneration of thermal power in 2030 will be about 8.0 - 9.0 million tons of oil equivalent, by 2050 will be about 17.0 - 19.0 million tons of oil equivalent.

-+ Solar energy development: increase the absorption area of solar water heaters in commercial services, civil and industrial production, providing about 3.1 million tons of oil equivalent in 2030 and aiming for about 6 million tons of oil equivalent in 2050.
++ Solar energy development: increase the absorption area of solar water heaters in commercial services, civil and industrial production, providing about 3.1 million tons of oil equivalent in 2030 and orientation of about 6 million tons of oil equivalent in 2050.

 + Development of biofuels and biogas:

 .
-Biofuel use is expected to reach about 0.28 million tons of oil equivalent by 2030 and is targeted to reach 13.0 million tons of oil equivalent by 2050.
+Biofuel use will reach about 0.28 million tons of oil equivalent in 2030 and is targeted to reach 13.0 million tons of oil equivalent in 2050.

 .
-Using biogas with an expected construction volume of about 60 million m3 by 2030 and oriented to about 100 million m3 by 2050.
+Use biogas with an expected construction volume of about 60 million m3 in 2030 and a target of about 100 million m3 in 2050.

 c) Renewable energy for other industries